kkgthb/Salesforce-Flow-Apex-Defined-Data-Types-Examples/README.md

 This class allows getYesNo(), a.k.a.
 "Get YesNo," to be used as an Invocable Apex Method in a Flow.

+Contrary to intuition, Flow seems to "`[0]`" its return value and treat it as a single returned object.

 ```java
 public class YesNoGenerator {
     @InvocableMethod(label='Get YesNo' description='Returns a response from the public API YesNo.wtf')